wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-use-blob-storage.md

 The default Blob container stores cluster specific information such as job history and logs.
 Don't share a default Blob container with multiple HDInsight clusters.
 This might corrupt job history, and the cluster will misbehave.
 It is recommended to use a different container for each cluster and put shared data on a linked storage account specified in deployment of all relevant clusters rather than the default storage account.
 For more information on configuring linked storage accounts, see [Create HDInsight clusters][hdinsight-creation].
 However you can reuse a default storage container after the original HDInsight cluster has been deleted.
 For HBase clusters, you can actually retain the HBase table schema and data by create a new HBase cluster using the default blob storage container that is used by an HBase cluster that has been deleted.

-### Using the Azure Management Portal
+### Using the Azure Classic Management Portal

-When provisioning an HDInsight cluster from the Azure Management Portal, there are two options: **Quick Create** and **Custom Create**.
+When provisioning an HDInsight cluster from the Azure Classic Management Portal, there are two options: **Quick Create** and **Custom Create**.
 The Quick Create option requires that the Azure Storage account is created beforehand.
 For instructions, see [How to Create a Storage Account][azure-storage-create].

 By using the Quick Create option, you can choose an existing storage account.
 The provision process creates a new container with the same name as the HDInsight cluster name.
 If a container with the same name already exists, <clusterName>-<x> will be used.
 For example, *myHDIcluster-1*.
 This container is used as the default file system.

-![Using Quick Create for a new Hadoop cluster in HDInsight in the Azure Management Portal.][img-hdi-quick-create]
+![Using Quick Create for a new Hadoop cluster in HDInsight in the Azure Classic Management Portal.][img-hdi-quick-create]

 By using Custom Create, you have one of the following options for the default storage account: